Hipparchus-Math/hipparchus/src/site/markdown/developers.md

     from the [building](building.html) page
   * Be sure to subscribe to the [forum](https://forum.orekit.org/categories) and add the Hipparchus categories you are interested in to the `Watched` list of categories in your preferences.
-Use the categoris  appropriately.
+Use the categories  appropriately.
     Make any proposals here where the group can comment on them.
   * Setup an account on GitHub and use it to submit pull requests and identify bugs.
 Read the [GitHub help](https://help.github.com/).